Disaggregating Input--Output Tables by the Multidimensional RAS Method: A Case Study of the Czech Republic: Introduction

 \section{Introduction}

-In economics the relationships between different branches of national economy can be described using input-output analysis.
-It was invented by Wassily Leontief who received the Nobel prize for this contribution.
-The input-output analysis plays a major role in national accounts.
-The key aspect of this analysis is the input-output table (or the input-output matrix).
-It shows how output of one industry is input to another industry.
-More about input-output analysis can be found for example in \cite{Miller2009}.
+In economics, the relations between different branches of national economy can be described using input--output analysis.
+The key to this analysis is the input--output table, which shows how an output of one industry is an input to another industry.

-In empirical work the situation when only some parts of input-output matrix are known arises quite often.
-There are many methods for updating technical coefficients in input-output tables.
-These methods can be classified to several categories \citep{Goga2009}.
-The first class consists of expert methods such as \textit{Cross impact analysis} and \textit{Delphi method} \citep{Chenery1959}.
-The second class includes extrapolation methods which estimate trends and forecast future values of coefficients \citep{Miller2009}.
-Finally, the third class comprises of formal methods such as \textit{Successive correction metody} and \textit{RAS method} \citep{Miller2009,Goga2009}.

-The RAS method is used in a situation when only row and column sums of desired input-output table are known.
-The table is than estimated from an older fully-known input-output table in a way that the resulting table is consistent with given row and column sums.
-The origin of RAS method lies in the iterative proportional fitting procedure introduced by \cite{Deming1940}.
-It was used for estimation of cell values of contingency tables.
-The earliest use of the RAS algorithm for estimation of input-output matrices includes the work of \cite{Stone1962} and \cite{Bacharach1965}.
-Since then the RAS method has gained popularity and was further improved for example by \cite{Lecomber1975}, \cite{Cole1992}, \cite{Gilchrist1999}, \cite{Junius2003}, \cite{Lenzen2009} and \cite{Temurshoev2013}.

-In this paper we present another extension to the RAS algorithm, the multidimensional RAS.
-This method extends the two-dimensional input-output matrices to multidimensional matrices.
-It can be used for example when the national input-output matrix is divided into regional matrices or when annual matrix is divided into quartely matrices.
-Both of these problems add a third dimension to the RAS method.
-We can also combine these divisions resulting in four-dimensional RAS method.

-The rest of this paper is structured as follows.
-In Section \ref{sec:ras} we describe the general input-output framework and multidimensional extension of RAS method.
-We follow with practital applications to regional tables in Section \ref{sec:regional}, quarterly tables in Section \ref{sec:quaterly} and domestic/imported tables in Section \ref{sec:domimp}.
-We conclude this paper with discussion of proposed method and its applications in Section \ref{sec:disc}.
+It happens quite often in empirical work that an input--output table needs to be updated (or balanced) to be consistent with given row and column sums.
+A simple yet powerful method to obtain such an updated (balanced) input-output table is the RAS method.
+We describe the RAS method and its extensions in Section \ref{sec:litRas}.
+Notably, \cite{Tilanus1976a} and \cite{Cole1992} discuss the extension of the RAS method to multiple dimensions.

+Our focus is the disaggregation of input--output tables.
+Input--output tables can be disaggregated in many dimensions, such as space (i.e., a national table divided into regional tables), time (i.e., an annual table divided into intra-year tables), and division between domestic and imported use.
+These disaggregated tables bring more insight to input--output analysis and have been the focus of many papers.
+We briefly review the literature about input--output disaggregation in Section \ref{sec:litDisagg}.